 You will need to report to the reception desk in the main x-ray department, which is adjacent to the Emergency Department.
-From there you will be directed to the Nuclear Medicine department.
+From there you will be directed to the Nuclear Medicine Department.

-Part 1
+Part 1:

-At 9am a sample of blood will be taken from your arm.

-At 11am the blood sample will be re-injected into your arm.

-You are then free to leave the hospital, but will be asked to return at approximately 3pm for the scan.

-You will be required to lie on the imaging couch while the scan takes place.
+- You will be given a small injection in to a vein in your arm, after which you will be free to leave the department. - You will be asked to return approximately four hours later for the scan. - You will be required to lie on the imaging couch while the scan takes place.

 The gamma camera will be close to you, without touching, but you will never be totally enclosed.
+Please allow about an hour for the scan.